mcsee/Software-Design-Articles/Articles/Theory/Laziness I - Metaprogramming/readme.md

 If we are in a client configured in Spanish, the above call will invoke the *getLanguageEs() *method

 The problem with this dark reference is the same as mentioned in the parser example.
-This method has no references, cannot be refactored, cannot determine who uses it, what is its coverage, etc.
+This method has no references, can't be refactored, can't determine who uses it, what is its coverage, etc.

 In these cases, we can avoid these conflicts with an explicit dependency (even using mapping tables or hardwired references) without meta-programming black magic.